mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     - to enable, add the setting `"vim.sneak": true,`
     - I don't find this to be particularly useful and just use the standard Vim find command (/)
+- vscode-go-to-file extension
+  - when this is installed, place the cursor on a file reference and press `gf` to go to the file

 ## vscode-database extension